-While full size convection ranges have continued to grab market share as the number of units sold, convection cooking abilities also been showing up in countertop ovens as well.
-Yes countertop units can be a great way to cook by reducing the actual temperature required for cooking or reducing the time it takes to cook the same item.
-This allows you to conserving energy as well as time.
-These new ovens can also in some instances double as a rotisserie, which means that some great rotisserie chicken is in your future.
+While full size convection ranges have continued to grab market share as far as the number of units sold, convection cooking abilities have also been showing up in countertop units as well.
+Yes countertop version can be a great way to cook by reducing the actual temperature required for cooking or reducing the time it takes to cook the same item.
+This allows you to conserve energy as well as time.
+These new ovens can also in some instances double duty as a rotisserie, which means that some great rotisserie chicken may be in your future.

 Small But Powerful Appliances.

 One of the big questions we get is how does convection cooking actually work?
-One big misnomer is the use of the word convection.
+The big misnomer associated with cooking this way is the word convection.
 Since all cooking is done through convection, this type of cooking should more appropriately be called forced air convection cooking.
 The way it operates is with a fan located in the unit that blows air around the cooking chamber.
-This air movement strips away the thin layer of cooler air that surrounds the food that is being cooked.
+This air movement strips away the thin layer of cooler air that surrounds the food being cooked.
 Because the cooler air is now gone it allows the oven to cook at a lower temperature or shorten cooking time using the same temperature.
-Generally it’s easier to utilize a recipes standard cooking time and simply reduce the cooking temperature by 25° than to try and figure out how much to shorten up the time by.
+Generally it’s easier to utilize a recipes standard cooking time and simply reduce the cooking temperature by 25° than to try and figure out how much to shorten up the cooking time by.

 Here at Countertop Convection.com we offer a wide variety of ovens to choose from.
 We will also offer in the coming months a growing number of product reviews and tips for you to read through and use in your search for the perfect oven.